Jaganpro/BashSetup/Vim Tutorial.md

 There are 3 different types of modes in VIM:

 * `Insert Mode` -- In this mode we are able to write text in the Editor
-* `Normal Mode` -- In this mode we are able to navigate inside the Editor
+* `Normal Mode [or] Command Mode` -- In this mode we are able to navigate inside the Editor
 * `Visual Mode` -- Mainly used to Select Text.
 There are variations in the text.

 ### Navigating between modes